IamTechknow/d2sbackend/README.md

 ### JavaScript
 During the `bootRun` task, the Webpack bundle gets generated based on the configurations in package.json and webpack.config.js.

-In `package.json`, `babel` and the `transform-class-properties` are declared to allow transcribing of ES6 JavaScript code as well as React JSX.
+In `package.json`, `babel` packages are declared to allow transcribing of ES6 JavaScript code as well as React JSX.
 In `webpack.config.js`, the app entry point, bundle output location, and module rule to use `babel-loader` are defined.
 The development mode is defined in `webpack.config.js`, omitting it or using production mode will optimize bundle size and use production libraries for React.